Your kitchen table is a better photo studio than you think—here's how to shoot like a pro.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Scout your space: Find a window with indirect natural light (north-facing ideal, avoid direct sun).
-Clear a table or counter within 3 feet of this window.
-Best light happens 9AM-11AM or 2PM-4PM depending on your orientation.
+Find a north-facing window or one with indirect light, then clear a table within 3 feet of it.
+Lay down your background material—wood plank, linen, or textured surface—and tape the edges if it curls.
+Best light happens 9AM-11AM or 2PM-4PM depending on your window's orientation.

-Create fill light: Use white foam core or poster board opposite the window to bounce light back onto the shadow side.
-Angle it toward your subject.
-Watch the shadows soften as you adjust the board's position.
+Place your first object 18-24 inches from the window—closer gives softer shadows, farther kills intensity.
+Set white foam core or poster board opposite the window to bounce light back onto the shadow side.
+Angle it toward your subject and watch the shadows fill in as you adjust.

-Set your camera angle: Shoot from multiple heights—eye level with the subject, 45 degrees above, directly overhead.
-The overhead angle (flat lay) works great for multiple small objects.
-Lock your camera settings: ISO 400, aperture f/4-f/8 for depth, shutter speed as needed.
+Capture the same subject from eye level, 45 degrees above, and directly overhead (flat lay works great for small multiples).
+Lock your settings: ISO 400, aperture f/4-f/8 for depth, shutter speed as needed.
+Compose using rule of thirds or dead center for symmetry, leaving negative space around your subject.

 Get everything you need to make this quest amazing.